rist-ro/rl-introduction-notes/sutton_rl.md

 ### (4) Dynamic Programming(DP)

-A lot of RL algorithms revolve around framework called **General Policy Iteration (GPI)** which involves 2 steps:
+A lot of RL algorithms revolve around a framework called **General Policy Iteration (GPI)** which involves 2 steps:

 1.  **Evaluation:** Taking a policy $\pi$  and estimating the value of $v_\pi$.
 The obtained estimate is often called $V$.
 2. **Improvement:** Given the estimate $V$, improve the policy $\pi$.

-If we were to write the Bellman equation for every state in $S$, we would would have a system of $|S|$ linear equations and unknowns which could be solved, however, given the size of the state space this is often inconvenient.
+If we were to write the Bellman equation for every state in $S$, we would have a system of $|S|$ linear equations and unknowns which could be solved, however, given the size of the state space this is often inconvenient.

 ---

 #### Iterative Policy Evaluation

-DP does the first  step of GPI by **sweeping through the the set of all states** and computing for each one the expected return using the Bellman equations and updating the approximate value function. **This sweeping process is repeated** until the maximum change over all the states is lower than a threshold $\theta$ (see page 75 for algorithm).
+DP does the first  step of GPI by **sweeping through the set of all states** and computing for each one the expected return using the Bellman equations and updating the approximate value function. **This sweeping process is repeated** until the maximum change over all the states is lower than a threshold $\theta$ (see page 75 for algorithm).

 ---